BONDED

 “What do you see out there?”
 He pointed to the woods.
 I couldn’t see anything.
 It was dark.
 “Doesn’t it look like water?”

 I told him I didn’t know what he was talking about, and to go inside.
 I was tired.
 Rachel was on the couch watching TV, so I said hello and she just mumbled something back.
-I like Rachel fine but didn't ever seem to like me much.
+I like Rachel fine but she didn't ever seem to like me much.
 I don’t think she trusted me.
 I entered Ennis' room without knocking and tossed the white pharmacy bag onto his bed.
 He was naked at his desktop computer, skinny and pale and leaving a stain of ass sweat on the torn-up leather office chair.

 “Thanks,” Ennis said.